 A recent survey by a Big 4 accounting firm concluded that inaccurate cash forecasting is the result of treasury teams continuing to rely on spreadsheets, standalone banking systems, and obsolete technology.

-95% of the surveyed treasury leaders from Fortune 1000 companies have adopted the latest technology and best practices to achieve the following results:
+95% of the surveyed treasury leaders from Fortune 1000 companies have adopted the latest treasury management technology and best practices to achieve the following results:

 The whole Order-to-Cash process is critical for businesses.
 Centralizing O2C processes would overcome…